rosco-m68k/rosco_m68k/design/r1/j5_pinout.md

  1. If used to drive LEDs, the circuit should be configured such that these pins sink current.
  2. These pins have an on-board 4K7 pull-up to VCC
  3. This pin can (via additional soldering) be used as either a GND or VCC to suit the configuration of the other pin connections.
 In the future an on-board jumper may be provided to accomplish this.
+ 4. If driving LEDs, it is **strongly** recommended that transistors be used as these pins have very low current ratings for both source and sink.
+Refer to the MC68901 datasheet for specific values.